milesj/interweave/docs/ssr.md

 yarn add jsdom --dev
 ```

-Begin by instantiating an instance and setting the `window` and `document` global.
-Once configured,
+Begin by creating an instance and setting the `window` and `document` globals before rendering
-you can then render your React components without much issue (hopefully).
+React.

 ```ts
 import JSDOM from 'jsdom';